riraum/forward/README.md

 3. Run the first file: `go run 00_setup/main.go`

+    It should fail with an error message.
+This is expected.

+> [!NOTE]
-    You can run any go file that start with `package main` by running `go run <path to file>`.
+> You can run any `main.go` file in this repo by running

-    For now, don't try to understand what `package main` means.
-We will get to that later.
+> `go run <path to file>`

 > [!IMPORTANT]
 > Don't try setting up your editor with fancy plugins or anything yet.
 Just
 > make sure you can run terminal commands and that your code is correctly
 > highlighted.
+Any plugin will get in the way of learning the basics.

 ## Exercises